 - By Bus: Malta has an extensive island wide bus network.
 To plan your route you can look on Malta Public Transport website which has a Trip Planner which provides information and route maps.
 Buses run regularly and fares are quite low at €2-3 for a two-hour ride.

 - By car: Renting a car in Malta is one of the best ways to see the country, it’s fairly cheap to rent and driving conditions have greatly improved.
-It also allows you to make a lot more trips and discover many of the islands hidden charms at your own pace.
+It also allows you to make a lot more trips and discover many of the island’s hidden charms at your own pace.
 It is best to pre-book your car rental online as it usually turns out to be cheaper than booking on arrival.
 Unlike most of Europe, Malta drives on the left hand side of the road.
 All the road signs are in English, but the street names are in Maltese.
-If you want to explore more of the island on your own time then get a quote for a rental car here.

 - By ferry: There are ferries that run between Valletta to the Three Cities, between Valletta and Sliema and between Cirkewwa on Malta Island and Mgarr on Gozo Island.
 The ferry to Gozo takes around 45 minutes and costs around €4.65.
 There are also several irregular ferry services to Comino.